ovidiuvio/toolbar-strip/README.md

 ### Functionality
 * Loads toolbar definition from a JSON file.
 * Supports processing SVG and other image formats.
-* Resizes all images to 16x16.
+* Resizes all icons to 16x16.
-* Combines the processed images horizontally into a single PNG image strip.
+* Combines the processed icons horizontally into a single PNG image strip.

 ### Usage